YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter10.md

 ### apply vs. call

-_apply_ will allow you to pass a arguments object / array of arguments, where _call_ will only allow spread values.
+`apply` will allow you to pass an arguments object / array of arguments and `this` value, where `call` will only allow to pass `this` value and spread arguments.

 ```js
 function sum(num1, num2) {